iworks/simple-seo-improvements/readme.txt

 Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.0.6 (2024-02-06) =
+* The "offerCount" field has been added.
+* Cleaning string has been improved.

 = 2.0.5 (2024-01-31) =
 * The support for WooCommerce product has been added.
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.7.